trevorscholz1/HIPWAC_inventory/README.md

 - This app uses a pre-trained model from SentenceTransformers: 'all-MiniLM-L6-v2'
 - Will continue tp update as we keep cataloging the lab.
 - Let Trevor know of any errors, suggested edits, etc.
+- Right now the search takes a little longer than I want, might experiment with the models from SentenceTransformers